palutz/Coursera/scala/README.md

-# Scala Course in Coursera.
+# Scala's Coursera course: Functional programming in Scala

+&nbsp;

+&nbsp;

+- ## notes
+General exercises and notes for the course